Our Foundation 1971-1973

 A building committee was formed and construction began on the Fellowship Hall addition in 1985.
 After many hours of work by the members of the congregation, the addition was completed and dedicated on September 13, 1987

-With the additional space, the church lends itself to fill spiritual needs through the Nursery School of ages 3 & 4; Sunday School for preschool through sixth grade; three worship services a week; Bible studies; and confirmation classes.
+With the additional space, the church was able to fill spiritual needs through the Nursery School of ages 3 & 4; Sunday School for preschool through sixth grade; three worship services a week; Bible studies; and confirmation classes.

 Pastor Harvey Jaeger announced his retirement in 1997, and for approximately one year the congregation was served by Interim Pastor Alan Schafmeyer.
-Pastor Frank Kauzlarich began serving the congregation as the permanent Pastor in July of 1998.
+Pastor Frank Kauzlarich served as Pastor from July 1998 until October 2014.
+Pastor Beth Macha served as interim Pastor beginning January 2015.
+Pastor Jen Fite began serving as permanent Pastor in February 2016.

 With the explosion in population in the Howard/Suamico area in the 1990’s, Good Shepherd began to examine its long range plans.
 In 1999, the Church Council underwent a strategic planning session and committees were formed to address the needs of the ever-changing population.
 The music ministry was expanded to include a bell choir, and the youth ministry continued to grow.
 A Facilities Committee began work to survey the congregation and explore the potential of its physical plant.
 After many years of research and consensus-building, the congregation approved the addition of a new sanctuary and narthex for the church.